nutta-git/user/README.md

 user.js by nutta-git @GitHub

 # Please Read:

-     user.js disables some of the telemetry within Firefox

-     user.js takes inspiration from [https://github.com/arkenfox/user.js]
+     This user.js disables some of the telemetry in FireFox user.js takes inspiration from [https://github.com/arkenfox/user.js]

-     Please have a backup of your orginal Profile before using this script,

-     This script may casue site breakage and/or create security holes.
+     Please have a backup of your orginal Profile before using this script, This script MAY casue browser issues.

-     !!
-USE THIS SCRIPT AT YOUR OWN RISK !!
+#!
+USE THIS SCRIPT AT YOUR OWN RISK !!#

 # Installation:

-     -First, Open into your mozilla directory

-     -Next, Head to the firefox directory, then to your profile directory
+     Head to the firefox directory(dir) within the mozilla dir, then to your profile directory

-     -Lastly, Place user.js into your profile directory
+     Place user.js into your profile directory